nsacyber/RIM-Tool/docs/background/pc-rim.md

 ### The Support RIM

 A Support RIM contains assertions about the state or configuration of the platform to which the RIM applies.
-There are two types of support RIMs, but the only one that HIRS currently uses is the TCG Event Log Assertion Support RIM.
+There are two types of Support RIMs, but the only one that HIRS currently uses is the TCG Event Log Assertion Support RIM.

 ### TCG Event Log Assertion Support RIM